AsteaFrostweb/3DDriftGame/README.md

 # 3D Drift Game
 Tenacious drift 3D

-Welcome to my drifting game project!
-This project is a result of my exploration into game development and serves as a demonstration of my growing skills in programming.
-While I acknowledge that the project may not meet my highest standards or adhere to best coding practices, it represents a significant learning journey for me.
+This project is a result of my continued exploration into game development and serves as a demonstration of my growing skills.
+Whils't I acknowledge that the project may not meet my highest standards or adhere to best coding practices, it's main purpose is to be a documented learning journey for me.

 ---